RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Misc/CallNativeFunction/README.md

 ## Parameters
 - `callbackFuncID`
-The index value of the callback
+The index value of the callback.
 - `param1`,`param2`,`param3`,`param4`

 ## Return Value